tyulyukov/EchoMessengerWeb/README.md

 # Echo Messenger Web

-Web version of Echo Messenger on VueJS
+Web version of Echo Messenger on vue3, with websockets